Machine learning with persistent homology and chemical word embeddings improves prediction accuracy and interpretability in metal-organic frameworks: Conclusions

 We conclude by highlighting the key strengths of our approach.
-1) It provides a way to quickly screen any dataset to find the top MOFs for a particular task without the need to handcraft specific features.
-2) It augments existing features for accurate performance predictions.
-3) It helps guide materials design by directly connecting property predictions to the crystal structure.
+1) It is an ML pipeline that can automatically generate descriptors for a particular material's prediction task without the need to handcraft specific features.
+We make large gains in performance (ranging from an average 25--30\% in root-mean-square-deviation and an average 45--50\% increase in R$^2$ scores) across numerous different gas adsorption targets.
+2) The generalizability and transferability of our ML model provides a way to quickly screen any dataset to find the top MOFs for a particular task without the need to handcraft specific features, speeding up high-throughput screening of materials for adsorption applications.
+As our results show, topological descriptors should be used for any porous materials adsorption prediction task and bring us closer to having a universal predictor for adsorption in porous materials.
+3) Our model helps guide materials design by directly connecting property predictions to the crystal structure, thereby encouraging the targeted design of structures to maximize desirable properties.